 Apparently as a young man he travelled to the USA where he attended university.
 The following appeared in the Brixton Times, 13th February 1896: "The Rev. James Martin, of Brixton, who for twenty-five years has been widely known throughout England, Ireland, Wales and the United States of America under the title of Antipas, F.D., has received an official intimation from New York that he has been admitted by the Examiners of his University to the rank and status of Doctor of Divinity and Doctor of Laws, in recognition of his erudition as a Theological Author.
 This honour has been conferred during the jubilee year of Antipas, F.D."
 This jubilee year, referring back to the year 1871, probably is referring to his graduation from this un-named university.
+James apparently had a first marriage because at the time he married Eliza Jane Boundy in 1871 his condition was stated as Widower.

 The nom de plume, "Antipas, F.D.", came from an early Christian matryr, St. Antipas of Asia Minor.
 This saint was known as being a "Faithful Disciple/Defender" of the Word and was held in high regard for his life by the Protestant Reformers from the sixteenth century onward.

 Martin was searching to be part of a true Bible based form of Christianity and was undoubtedly influenced by his studies.
-By 1873 he was back in Britain, living in Swansea, Wales.
+By 1871 he was back in Britain.
 He came into contact with the newly formed Nazarene Fellowship, an 1873 split off from the Christadelphians.
 He joined the local Swansea congregation, becoming a "ringleader" of it as he referred to himself.
 The name the new group took, "Nazarene", was the way to point out they were trying to be like the original Christians.
 They too, have a special devotion to St. Antipas as the example of those who are faithful in opposition to all pretenders to Christianity; hence sometimes they were called "The Antipas".
 The Nazarene Fellowship is organised into independent congregations, officially known as ecclesias, therefore sometimes the Fellowship is known as the Nazarene Ecclesia.

 Alfred Spencer Richardson was born in 1842 in Manchester, England.
 He was the minister at Great Malvern, Worcestershire for the Countess of Huntingdon's Connexion and for the Free Church of England in the 1870s when both bodies were basically one church.
 In 1877 he and several other clergy left the FCE and established a branch of the Reformed Episcopal Church in the United Kingdom; his congregation became known as "The Church of God Reformed Episcopal Church in Gt Malvern".
 On 22 June 1879 he was consecrated a bishop for the UK REC in St. Paul's Church, Philadelphia, USA by Bishops William Rufus Nicholson and Samuel Fallows.
 In 1885 Dr. Richardson became Presiding Bishop of the UK REC.
 Towards the end of that year, he and his family moved to London where they resided at 27 Belgrave Road.
 He was involved in setting up Christ Church, Carlton Hill and Christ Church, West Kensington.